coder-aniket/django-jqgrid/README.md

 </html>
 ```

 That's it!
-You now have a fully functional data grid with CRUD operations.
+You now have a fully functional data grid with CRUD operations!

 ## Configuration